École Le Mascaret

 École Le Mascaret (French for Le Mascaret School) is a middle school located in Eastern Moncton.
 Le Mascaret no longer shares the same building as École L'Odyssée, a public francophone high school.

 Le Mascaret accommodates 575 students from grades 6 to 8.
 The new complex replaced the old Vanier and Beauséjour schools, which were shut down in 2005.

-Le Mascaret is anticipated to move locations in 2021 to offer more space from the overpopulated school École L'Odyssée.
+Le Mascaret was anticipated to move locations in 2021 to offer more space from the overpopulated school École L'Odyssée.
+"Building a new school will also ease pressure on the Francophone South School District, which includes École Le Mascaret and École L’Odyssée," according to the education minister.
+In 2022, the elementary school in the new educational complex was renamed in honor of Claudette Bradshaw, the late MP who was an advocate for education policy.